 Microsoft Analytics Platform

-Microsoft Analytics Platform System (APS), a data platform designed for big data analytics and data warehousing.
+Microsoft Analytics Platform System (APS), is a data platform designed for big data analytics and data warehousing.
 Microsoft has products for analytics (SSAS), data integration (SSIS), business intelligence (SSRS), and visualization.
 These tools can be deployed either stand-alone or as part of a SharePoint system.
 They can be fully integrated with the MS Office desktop products such as Excel.

 SQL Server Integration Services (SSIS)